A man can waste much time with an apparatus criticus and alternate readings. From Hamlet (1.1.39-43).

 horrendously (a stronger meaning than modern ‘horrid’, possibly with a glance at the literal meaning of Latin horridus, bristing or with hair standing on end: see 1.5.19-20).

-To which I would add that the DMLBS entry for horridus includes the additional sense ‘causing horror, dreadful.’
+Here I would add that the DMLBS entry for horridus includes the additional sense ‘causing horror, dreadful.’
 And that, bearing in mind the etymological connection with horrere and the above ‘shudder, shiver’ sense of the word, one can posit a clear play in line 55’s ‘so horridly to shake.’

 Now to the second half of Hamlet’s encounter with the Ghost: